 The two-step method developed by Reminova first prepares the damaged part of the enamel outer layer of the tooth.
 It then uses a tiny electric current to "push" minerals (such as calcium and phosphate) into the tooth to repair the damaged site.
 The defect is remineralised in a painless process that requires no drills, no injections and no filling materials.
 Electric currents are already used by dentists to check pulp or nerves in a tooth; the new device uses a far smaller current than that currently used on patients and which cannot be felt by the patient.
-This technique, known as Electrically Accelerated and Enhanced Remineralisation (EAER), could be brought to market by 2017.
+This technique, known as Electrically Accelerated and Enhanced Remineralisation (EAER), could be brought to market later this decade.

 Professor Nigel Pitts from the Dental Institute at King's College London said: "The way we treat teeth today is not ideal – when we repair a tooth by putting in a filling, that tooth enters a cycle of drilling and re-filling as, ultimately, each 'repair' fails.
 Not only is our device kinder to the patient and better for their teeth, it's expected to be at least as cost-effective as current dental treatments.
 Along with fighting tooth decay, our device can also be used to whiten teeth."